harfbuzz/harfbuzz/win32/README.txt

 PYTHON: Full path to the Python interpretor to be used, if it is not in %PATH%.

 PERL: Full path to the PERL interpretor to be used, if it is not in %PATH%.

+RAGEL: Full path to the Ragel state machine compiler executable, if not in %PATH%

 LIBTOOL_DLL_NAME: Enable libtool-style DLL names.